helloooideeeeea/OpenSpeakerBeam-SS/README.md

-# SpeakerBeam-SS: Real-time Target Speaker Extraction with Lightweight Conv-TasNet and State Space Modeling
+# OpenSpeakerBeam-SS: Real-time Target Speaker Extraction with Lightweight Conv-TasNet and State Space Modeling

 This is an **ongoing implementation** of [SpeakerBeam-SS](https://arxiv.org/abs/2407.01857), a real-time target speaker extraction model combining lightweight Conv-TasNet and State Space Modeling (S4D).
 The goal is to achieve efficient and high-performance speaker separation on resource-constrained devices.